Guide to Life Insurance if You’re Overweight

 Group life insurance may be available through your employer.
 This is a good option if you are rejected from an outside company as there are little-to-no hurdles to be approved.
 Be aware, though, that your coverage is typically limited to 1–2x your annual salary and the policy will end if you leave your job.

-No-medical life insurance, or guaranteed issue, offers guaranteed approval regardless of health.
-Because of this, premiums are typically very high and there is usually a waiting period before you’re eligible for the death benefit.
+No medical life insurance, such as guaranteed issue life insurance, offers coverage with no medical exam.
+Premiums are higher and there is usually a waiting period before you’re eligible for the death benefit.
 This is a good plan B, and the best life insurance option if you can’t secure a standard policy and need supplementary coverage for your group life insurance.

 Life Insurance